Toyota Sprinter: First generation (E10; 1968)

 The first generation Sprinter was introduced in April 1968, thirteen months after the introduction of the regular first generation Corolla (E10).
 The car was marketed as a fastback coupé version of the Corolla and sold at Japanese dealership sales channel called Toyota Auto Store. and Corolla was sold at a different dealership in Japan called Toyota Corolla Store.
 This was the only version to include the word "Corolla" in its name.

 In Japan, the coupé was offered in three trim levels; Standard, Deluxe and SL.
 The Standard and Deluxe trims differed in equipment options such as radio, boot mat and metallic body paint.
 The SL trim, based on the Deluxe trim, added front disc brake, tachometer, console box, bullet-shaped wing mirrors and SL badge on the front grille.

 Like the rest of the E10 Corolla range, the coupé was originally powered by a 1077 cc K engine, producing 60 PS.
-The sporty SL trim was equiped with more powerful high compression dual carburetors K-B engine, producing 73 PS.
+The sporty SL trim was equipped with more powerful high compression dual carburetors K-B engine, producing 73 PS.
 The K engine was paired with either 4-speed manual (column or floor shift) or a 2-speed "Toyoglide" automatic transmission, while the K-B engine in the SL trim was only available with floor shift manual transmission.

 In February 1969, a minor facelift was introduced with larger amber front turn signals, a standard front 3-point seatbelt, headrest, interior improvement and a new SL emblem design.
 Another improvement occurred in September 1969 with a bigger 1166 cc 3K engine with output 68 PS, while the SL trim was also upgraded with 3K-B high compression dual carburetors engine, generating 78 PS.
 The "Corolla" name was also dropped from the brochure, but the emblems on the grille and front wings were retained.
 This new model with 1.2 L engine now bearing KE17 code.

 The Corolla Sprinter was also sold in Europe and North America as a part of Corolla's range.